-The majority of pedestrian accidents are the result of distracted or reckless driving.
-When the driver causes the crash, the pedestrian has the right to file a personal injury claim to seek compensation for their losses.
+The majority of these accidents are the result of distracted or reckless driving.
+When the driver causes the crash, the victim has the right to file a personal injury claim to seek compensation for their losses.
 Proving fault can be challenging.
 It’s likely the driver will try to blame the person they hit for the accident.
 Working with experienced attorneys from Buckingham Barrera Vega Law Firm is the best way to maximize the likelihood of receiving full and fair compensation.

 A Pedestrian’s Rights in Texas

 It’s important to know your legal rights and obligations when it comes to sharing the road with vehicles and cyclists.
 The right-of-way laws for pedestrians are established at the state level.
 Under Texas law, vehicles are required to yield to people using crosswalks, marked or unmarked, when they’re in the same half of the roadway.
 They also have the right-of-way in the following situations:

 - The light facing the person walking is green

 - They are halfway through a crosswalk without a signal

 - They are walking along the side of a road that doesn’t have a sidewalk

 - They are crossing an alley, driveway, or building entrance